calpaterson/csvbase/csvbase/web/faq/entries/markdown.md

 <!--
-title = "What Markdown is supported>" description = "csvbase uses GFM - plus some other bits" draft = false created = 2024-09-09
+title = "What Markdown is supported?" description = "csvbase uses GFM - plus some other bits" draft = false created = 2024-09-09